 Whether you are crafty or not, you can make this!!
 Let me show you how to make a ribbon flag…if you can tie a knot and use scissors you can make this!!

 DIY Patriotic Ribbon Flag

 This ribbon flag is so easy to make!
-What makes it even easier is that you can get precut red, white, and blue ribbon bundles right now at Michael’s (they are on sale for $4.99).
+What makes it even easier is that you can get precut red, white, and blue ribbon bundles right now at Michael’s.
 The bundles have really pretty ribbons and I don’t think there was a repeat in the bunch…all different textures and styles.

 If you don’t have a Michael’s nearby or are seeing this after they are sold out then you can use any mixture of ribbons in red, white, and blue colors.

 This post may include affiliate links; you can read my disclosure policy here.

 - (2) Red, White, & Blue Scrap Trim Bundle (Michael’s)

 - Flag or Wooden Dowel (mine was 24″)

 - Fabric Glue